South London Listens - giving everyone a voice

 South London Listens

-This Winter, the first phase of a new mental health prevention initiative is launching across south London to help tackle the mental health impacts of Covid-19.
-NHS Mental Health Trusts and commissioners together with local authorities, Healthwatch, Public Health England, Citizens UK, Black Thrive and other community partners have come together to launch new listening campaign, ‘South London Listens’.
+In November 2020 the first phase of a new mental health prevention initiative launched across south London to help tackle the mental health impacts of Covid-19.
+NHS Mental Health Trusts and commissioners together with local authorities, Healthwatch, Public Health England, Citizens UK, Black Thrive and other community partners came together to launch a new listening campaign, ‘South London Listens’.

 Building a mentally healthier future

 As the first step in this journey, South London Listen aims to give everyone in South London a voice as solutions are developed to help promote and protect mental health and prevent people falling into a mental health crisis.

 The initiative follows the establishment of the ‘South London Covid-19 Preventing Mental-ill Health Taskforce’, a group made up of representatives from across the programme’s partner organisations.
 Its purpose is to take forward a long-term prevention programme focused on protecting and promoting mental health in the community.

 In 2020, the South London Mental Health and Community Partnership laid the foundations for the programme by hosting a number of digital summits to bring people together.
 The Taskforce built on early insights gained to develop a set of ambition statements in six key areas:

 Helping people who are at risk of losing their jobs cope

 Alongside this, the Taskforce has started work to shape possible solutions to the impacts of Covid-19 on our communities’ mental health.
 Ideas include tackling the digital divide, improving mental health awareness and signposting, co-producing information on mental health promotion and prevention, identifying the barriers to support and growing community networks.
 These solutions will be developed further as the programme progresses over the coming months.